Rawoochat/Rawoochats-Expanded-Vanilla/README.md

    * On Linux:

      Depends on the launcher.
-Rule of thumb would be to click a button to show game files in your launcher of choice.
+Generally, there should be a button to show game files.

 5) Install mods